phipsae/se-2-challenges/README.md

   - Full visibility into costs
 - Result: **customizable, reliable, decentralized gas sponsorship**.

+### ⚠️ Limitations, not MACI

+This challenge does not implement the full MACI (Minimal Anti-Collusion Infrastructure) framework.
+While it showcases commitment + nullifier–based privacy, it does not provide coercion resistance.

+In this version, a voter’s choice is baked into the calldata, and by revealing their proof, they can prove how they voted afterwards.

+That means vote selling or coercion is still possible.

+True coercion resistance (as provided by MACI) requires an extra mechanism, typically a key-change step or coordinator, so that voters can’t prove their actual choice even if they try.

+If you want to go deeper into why this matters, and how systems like MACI and multi-party computation solve it, read Vitalik [Buterin’s essay](https://vitalik.eth.limo/general/2021/05/25/voting2.html).

+If you want to see a real-world project that implements MACI, check out [maci.pse.dev](maci.pse.dev).

 ### 🌱 Beyond voting

 You now understand the **core mechanics of ZK voting**: